clayly/elite-engineers_advent-of-ai_2025_02/day8/README.md

 3. **Rich Display**: Uses Rich library for enhanced terminal output
 4. **Environment Config**: Loads settings from .env file
 5. **Token Tracking**: Uses LangChain's callback system to track token usage
+6. **Automatic Summarization**: Uses LangChain's SummarizationMiddleware to handle long conversations

+### Automatic Conversation Summarization

+The application implements LangChain's latest SummarizationMiddleware to automatically handle long conversations:

+- When the conversation approaches the token limit (4000 tokens by default), the middleware automatically summarizes older messages
+- The last 10 messages are preserved in their original form
+- Older messages are replaced with a concise summary
+- This process is transparent to the user experience
+- Prevents token overflow errors while maintaining conversation context

 ## Extending the Application